nonnenmacher/fof/docs/manual/en-US/chapters/packages/configuringmvc.md

 :   Defines the default view to show if none is defined in the input
     data.
 By default this is `cpanel`.
 In the example above we set it to items in the back-end and item in the front-end.

+### Table settings

+The table settings allow you to set up table options, in case you do not wish to use the default conventions of FOF.
+You define the table the options apply to using the `name` attribute of the view tag.
+Please note that this is the name used in the class, not in the database.
+So, if you have a database table named `#__example_items` and your class is named `ExampleTableItem` you must use `name="item"` in the `fof.xml` file.

+The settings of each table are isolated from the settings of every other table, with one notable exception: the star table, i.e. `name="*"`.
+This is a placeholder table that defines the default settings.
+These settings are applied to all tables.
+If you also have a table tag for a view, the default settings (from the star table) and the settings for the particular table  are merged together.
+This applies to all settings described below.

+#### Field map settings

+The field map settings allow you to map specific magic field names to your table's fields, in case you do not use FOF's contentions.
+It works the same way as adding setting the `_columnAlias` array in your specialized Table class.

+The field map is enclosed inside the `<table>` tag itself.
+It consists of one or more `<field>` tags.
+The `name` attribute defines the name of the magic (FOF convention) field to map, whereas the content of the tag defines the name of the field in your database table.

 ### View settings